 Frequently asked questions about PHP and JavaScript

-JavaScript vs PHP– which is easier to learn?
+JavaScript vs PHP: Which is easier to learn?

 Like learning any language (spoken or otherwise), you’ve got to have the right level of motivation and discipline.
 While one language may be easier to learn in theory, your motives for learning a programming language can make the process of learning it easier.

-PHP is seen as “easier” due to the amount of resources and documentation on the internet, plus a widespread community for when you need help with your scripts.
+PHP is seen as “easier” due to the number of resources and documentation on the internet, plus a widespread community for when you need help with your scripts.
 However, JavaScript is often seen as far superior due to its interactive component building and backend frameworks like Node.js to handle specific tasks.
 While JavaScript does have a learning curve, there’s always something new to learn, which means more possibilities in your scripts.

 Should I start with PHP or JavaScript?